neurodata-nomads/nomads_classifier_pipeline/README.md

 4. Run [PyMeda](https://github.com/neurodata-nomads/pymeda)
 5. Upload results to BOSS (assuming correct permissions to push to channel "collman_nomads" and experiment "nomads_predictions").

+## WARNINGS:
+1. If no synapses were detected by nomads-unsupervised, the program will exit.
+Check job.log to see if this happened.
+2. Nomads-classifier requires you to have at least 20 slices in the z-dimension.
+Anything smaller will cause the program to exit.

 ## How to Run using Docker
 Prequisites:
 Have Docker installed on machine.
 Instructions [here](https://docs.docker.com/docker-for-mac/install/)